Xianghu station

-Xianghu (湘湖) is a terminus station on Line 1 of the Hangzhou Metro in China.
+Xianghu (湘湖) is a terminus station on Line 1 of the Hangzhou Metro in Hangzhou, the capital city of Zhejiang Province, China.
 Xianghu is known as West Lake's "sister Lake" and is located in Xiaoshan District of Hangzhou, Zhejiang.
 Attractions at Xianghu include the Kuahu bridge cultural site, the world's oldest canoe, and the site of Wangcheng, an ancient military site.
 It was opened in November 2012, together with the rest of the stations on Line 1.

+Station layout

+Xianghu has two levels: a concourse, and an island platform with two tracks for line 1.